Treatment For Depression and Addiction in Massachusetts

 A conversation with you, your family, and your medical team can help to pinpoint the likelihood of dual diagnosis.
 However, there is no way to rule out the possibility of a mental health disorder until a person has gone through the detoxification process when necessary.

-With the onset of mental health treatment (including depression and addiction treatment at the same time), it is possible for a person to navigate a long-term recovery.
+With the onset of mental health treatment (including depression and addiction treatment at the same time), it is possible for a person to navigate long-term recovery.

 Treatment of Depression and Addiction Through Dual Diagnosis Treatment